Charles Normal: 2007–2013

 Normal began working with Pixies singer Frank Black (aka Black Francis) in 2007 as a touring and session guitarist.
 He has appeared on two albums by Black's side-project Grand Duchy, and played guitar on Pete Yorn's self-titled 2010 album which was produced by Black.

-In 2012 Normal signed with L.A. based independent label SideOneDummy Records with his latest incarnation, the self-described "audioarcheological" solo project Thriftstore Masterpiece.
-For its debut album, a cover of Lee Hazlewood's 1962 album Trouble is a Lonesome Town, Normal enlisted members of Modest Mouse, The Dandy Warhols, Pixies, Art Brut, and The Guards of Metropolis.
-The album is scheduled for a July 2013 release.
+In 2012, Normal signed with Los Angeles based independent label SideOneDummy Records with his latest incarnation, the self-described "audioarcheological" solo project Thriftstore Masterpiece.
+For its debut album, a cover of Lee Hazlewood's 1963 album Trouble Is a Lonesome Town, Normal enlisted members of Modest Mouse, The Dandy Warhols, Pixies, Art Brut, and The Guards of Metropolis.
+The album had a July 2013 release.

 Personal life

-In 1997 Normal married Norwegian singer/artist Kristin Blix.
-They live in Salem, Oregon with their son, where Normal owns and operates Magnetic Real recording studio.
+In 1997, Normal married Norwegian singer/artist Kristin Blix.
+They live in Salem, Oregon, with their son, where Normal owns and operates Magnetic Real recording studio.